moltenform/vipercard/vipercard/doc/reference_05_functions.md

 Get the coordinates of a recent mouse click.

-This isn't necessarily the most recent mouseclick, it is only updated
+This isn't necessarily the most recent mouseClick, it is only updated

 1) clicks before the script runs